grig-guz/mimic/README.md

-Project assignment for UBC's CPSC 221.
+Project assignment for UBC's CPSC 221: Basic Algorithms and Data Structures.
 Proper description can be found in proj2.pdf